telefonicaid/fiware-orion/doc/manuals/devel/flowsIndex.md

 # Flows index

-This document provides an index of the different diagrams used along the development documentation.
+This document provides an index of the different diagrams used in the development documentation.

-Related with request management (RQ management):
+Related to request management (RQ management):

 * [RQ-01: Reception of a request](README.md#flow-rq-01)
 	* Continues in RQ-02